-Usually when I talk about improving listening skills, I just tell people to (1) learn lots of vocabulary and (2) listen to lots of audio lessons.
+Usually when I talk about improving listening skills, I just tell people to (1) learn lots of vocabulary and (2) listen to lots of Japanese audio (NativShark Shadow Loops).

 Step #1 - Download & Install Audacity

 Audacity is a super-amazing, free audio editing program.

 It's also a language learner's best friend, and I'm about to show you why.

 Step #2 - Open Audacity

 Step #3 - Open Your Target Audio File

 My audio file of choice is a podcast, so it's in my iTunes folder: